CMPUT301W15T14/ExpenseExpress/README.md

 How to easily code a list adapter:

 BaseAdapter is an abstract class, so you have to extend it.
-The easiest way is to do it anonymously (anonymous just means subclassing/implementing it on-the-fly without assigning it a class name):
+The easiest way is to do it anonymously (anonymous just means subclassing/implementing it on-the-fly without assigning it a class name).

 ListView listView = findViewById(R.id.listView);
 listView.setAdapter(new BaseAdapter(){